 For more information: See the tourism website's Covid-19 updates.

 Reopened June 15

 Entry requirements: Prior to your trip, submit a travel authorization form online.
-Authorization requires that each incoming passenger from areas designated as high-risk—including Arizona, Florida, New York, and Texas—have a negative result for a Covid-19 test taken no more than 10 days before arrival in Jamaica.
+Authorization requires that each incoming passenger from areas designated as high-risk—including the United States, Brazil, the Dominican Republic, and Panama—have a negative result for a Covid-19 test taken no more than 10 days before arrival in Jamaica.
+According to the Jamaica government, "Tests must be performed at a lab accredited by national health authorities such as the World Health Organization, the Food & Drug Administration or the Pan American Health Organization.
+Only swab COVID-19 PCR or Antigen tests are acceptable."
 A health screening at the airport may involve another test, even if you arrive with negative results.

 Health and safety restrictions: Visitors must remain either on the grounds of their hotels or in a "Resilient Corridor" between Negril and Portland in the island's north.
 Precautions at hotels include online check-in, masks, and enhanced sanitation procedures.

 Reopening date: The U.S. and Mexican governments have extended the temporary closure of the land border through October 21.
 But according to the U.S. Embassy, that restriction "does not apply to air, rail, or sea travel" (with the exception of commuter rail and ferries).
 So American tourists are allowed to go to Mexico before the official reopening—as long as they don't plan to drive or walk across the border.

 Entry requirements/restrictions: As in the U.S., health and safety regulations are not mandated on a federal level and therefore vary by state; Mexican states with popular resort areas are listed below.
 Instead of requiring testing and quarantine requirements, most destinations ask incoming visitors to fill out a health declaration form and submit to temperature screenings.